 Idiosyncratic Episode Naming: All books in the series follow an Adjective-Metal-Noun format, which may soon prove a problem when Cook runs out of metals.
 A recent one being Gilded Latten Bones, he's already dipping into the obscure...

 Impossibly Tacky Clothes: Winger's taste in dresses leaves people's eyes watering.
 Sextons from the Cult of A-Laf dress in green plaid pants so hideous, Garrett nicknames them the Ugly Pants Gang.
+The coat Garrett borrows for a while in Cruel Zinc Melodies was deliberately designed to be this trope by a prankster.

 Indian Burial Ground: One possible cause for the World Theater haunting that's shot down right away: it's built on a block of former Tenderloin properties with no history of ghosts, which presumably would've shown up sooner if they'd been constructed on an old burial ground.